psychopy/workshops/source/3days/day2/advancedOnline.rst

 .. image:: /_images/download_gitlab.png
     :align: left

-If you want to fork here are the steps:
+If you want to fork here are the steps (otherwise go straight to step 2):

 1. Search for and :ref:`forking` the `demo_eye_tracking2 <https://gitlab.pavlovia.org/demos/demo_eye_tracking2>`_ project in demos.
 2. Click `fork <https://workshops.psychopy.org/3days/day2/pavlovia.html#finding-shared-experiments-from-pavlovia-itself>`_ and select the name space you want to fork this too.